 To address this trade-off between the efficacy of intravenous chemotherapy treatment and its dire side effects, physicians have experimented with techniques to isolate the liver from the general circulatory system and to achieve a targeted delivery of chemotherapy agents to the liver.
-In the 1980's, a physician developed a procedure in which he surgically diverted the blood flow from the liver while infusing high dosages of chemotherapy agents into the liver.
+In the 1980's, a physician in Germany developed a major surgical procedure in which he surgically clamped the arteries and veins and diverted the blood flow from the liver while infusing high dosages of chemotherapy agents into the liver.
 A filtration circuit reduced drug concentrations before returning the diverted blood to the patient.
-The treatment, however, was not embraced by the medical community because it is highly invasive, resulting in prolonged recovery times, long hospital stays and very high costs.
+The results were impressive but the treatment was not embraced by the medical community because it is highly invasive, resulting in prolonged recovery times, long hospital stays and very high costs.
 Other physicians have experimented with the delivery of chemotherapy agents to the liver by catheter, attempting to use one or more catheters to remove chemotherapy agents before they enter the general circulatory system.
 We are unaware of any system, however, which contains the patented attributes of the Delcath design.